Shaobin-Jiang/elevator-simulator/README.md

 python3 server.py
 ```

-This will automatically open the web browser and run the simulation program.
+The service now runs at <http://127.0.0.1:8000> by default and the web browser will automatically be opened to run the simulation program at <http://127.0.0.1:8000/demo/index.html>.

+You can also view a report on the various metrics for different traffics files at <http://127.0.0.1:8000/report>.

 ## TODO List